thomaswcole/thomaswcole.github.io/_posts/2025-04-30-factor-models-nmf.md

 ---
-title: 'Factor models and non-negative matrix factorization'
+title: 'Statistical factor models and an extension with NMF'
 description: >-
-  Uncovering market factors with non-negative matrix factorization
+  A review of statistical factor models and an extension with non-negative matrix factorization
 date: '2025-05-30'
 categories: ['Monthly']
 use_math: True